Kinesiology and nutrition department splits into two stand-alone departments

 “We’ve also seen an increase in undergraduate nutrition students,” said Marshall.
 This fall semester the program hosts 45 majors and interns.

 Nutrition and kinesiology were combined into one department in 2014.
-In 2021, as two departments, kinesiology houses the interdisciplinary master’s program in exercise and nutrition science and undergraduate programs in exercise science, fitness and sports studies and sports management.
+In 2021, as two departments, kinesiology houses the interdisciplinary master’s program in exercise and human performance and undergraduate programs in exercise Science, fitness and ports studies and sports management.
 Nutrition offers the Dietetics Internship Program, with concentrations in wellness and health promotion, medical nutrition therapy and sports nutrition, and undergraduate programs in nutrition, dietetics and food systems management.